avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

     rm -f *.o testintmath
 ```

-The target, clean, does not represent a file—that is, there is no file in our prohect directory named `clean`, and the command `rm -f *.o testintmath` does not create such a file.
+The target, `clean`, does not represent a file—that is, there is no file in our project directory named `clean`, and the command `rm -f *.o testintmath` does not create such a file.
 Nevertheless, we can run this rule, and the effect is that `rm -f *.o testintmath` will be executed:

-In this rule, the target is clean, which does not correspond to a file in our project directory, and we give it the command rm -f .o testintmath, which, when run, has the effect of deleting testintmwrh and all objevt files in tje working directiry.
-When we invoke make clean, the effect is that the command rm -f \*.o testintmath gets executed:

 ```
 $ make clean
 rm -f *.o testintmath
 $
 ```

+This command deletes the executable testintmath as well, therby "cleaning" our project directory.
+This is useful in situations where we want to rebuild `testintmath` from scratch.

 Here's how it works.
 Like any other rule, `make` checks if a file named `clean` exists in the working directory.
 Since there is no such file, `make` determines that `clean` needs to be built.
 In an attempt to build `clean`, `make` executes the command rm -f testintmath \*.o.
 Because this command runs successfuly(that it, returns exit status 0), make considers clean up-to-date (for the current invocation of make, that is).
 It does not actaully verify that clean is created.